Rugal/rugal.github.com/_posts/2015/2015-07-28-docker-unable-to-access-website.md

 After came to my girlfriend's home, I find my docker unable to access website.
 I could not ping by domain name, I thought it is the problem of my gf's router.
-Any ping could only return unable `unknown host XXXXXX`, this seems not on problem on network connection but something else.
+Any ping could only return unable `unknown host XXXXXX`, this seems not problem of network connection but something else.

 Today I find the problem is in domain name resolution.
 A similar [issue](https://github.com/docker/docker/issues/541) on github.
 Accroding to this page, I modified `/etc/resolv.conf` as my host machine's, then DNS problem solved.